nel-nuss/FOSSGIS-Project/README.md

 1. Make sure you are still in the correct folder in the OSGeo4W shell.
 2. Type reproject_rasterize.bat to execute the next script.
 3. When prompted, enter the EPSG code of the CRS you need your layers in.
 Enter only the numbers.
+See notes below for more information.
 4. Next, you will be prompted to enter the raster extent.
 Due to an error we are currently unable to fix, you need to manually find out and enter the specific extent for your bounding box.
 This is not an ideal solution, just a temporary workaround.
   4.1 Open the layer reproj_user_area in QGIS and double click it.
   4.2 Under "Information from provider" you fill find the extent of the layer, in the format <xmin>,<ymin> : <xmax>,<ymax>: